 Williams

-This road in North Portland is the new up and coming area of the city.
+This road in North Portland has grown up a lot in the past few years!
 You’ll find a lot of new building going on here, the streets are wider, there are less trees than SE and it’s a younger vibe overall.

 Don’t miss: Dumplings and dim sum at XLB.